Organisation & activities

 The section’s priorities have an influence on EU decisions, the FOC campaign for a fair shipping industry, the ITF’s lashing campaign and protection and safety issues such as toxic substances in sea containers.

-The section focuses on issues related to the development of the railway sector in the Nordic region and Europe, international railway lines, trade union organisation, public procurement and social dumping.
+The section focuses on issues related to the development of the railway sector in the Nordics and Europe, international railway lines, cross-border traffic, education, trade union organising, public procurement and social dumping.

 Organises members who work as tram drivers, bus drivers, taxi drivers and taxi operators.